-Hike Mt.
+22. Hike Mt.
 Katahdin

 Mt.
-Katahdin is Maine’s highest mountain, so tackling it is a a worthwhile endeavor.
+Katahdin is Maine’s highest mountain, so tackling it is a worthwhile endeavor.
 No matter which trail you choose, it’s estimated to take between 8 and 12 hours to summit this 5269-foot peak.

-Devour a whoopie pie
+23. Devour a whoopie pie

 These cake-like desserts are big, roughly the size of a hamburger, and they sort of resemble one too.
 Two chocolate buns sandwich fluffy white cream between them.
 The result is a delicious treat that Maine is famous for.
 Don’t leave without having one!

-Attend a lobster bake
+25. Attend a lobster/clam bake

-Get in touch with nature in Deboullie Public Lands
+28. Get in touch with nature in Deboullie Public Lands

 Way up north in Maine (300 miles from Portland, in fact) is almost 29,000 acres of remote wilderness known as Deboullie Public Lands.

 They’ve been making popovers here since the 1800s.
 You cannot miss them.

-During a recent visit to Acadia, we arrived at Jordans at 11am to find a massive line already formed.
+During a recent visit to Acadia, we arrived at Jordan’s at 11am to find a massive line already formed.
 Despite that, we got into the restaurant fairly quickly, and then dined on 4 glorious popovers.

 These puffy, light pastries are beyond description.
 Best with butter and jam, they are similar to British Yorkshire puddings.

-Enjoy the beaches
+31. Enjoy the beaches

 Maine may be known for its rocky coast, but tucked between these swaths of stone, there are many sandy beaches that are great for sunbathing, swimming, and more.

-See a moose
+32. See a moose

-If you’re lucky, you may see some in remote spots in the early morning or dusk hours, but if you want a (possible) guaranteed sighting, read our guide on Where to See Moose in Maine.
+If you’re lucky, you may see some in remote spots in the early morning or dusk hours, but if you want a (possible) guaranteed sighting, you should consider going on a moose tour!

-Visit the Farnsworth Art Museum
+33. Visit the Farnsworth Art Museum

-Hike the end of the Appalachian Trail
+34. Hike the end of the Appalachian Trail

 You likely know that the Appalachian Trail in the United States begins in Georgia and ends in Maine.
 The AT terminates on the peak of Mt.
 Katahdin, in fact, so if you’re tackling that mountain, you’ll be experiencing the end of the Appalachian Trail.

-Go apple picking
+35. Go apple picking

-When fall is in the air, one of the best outdoor activities (especially for families with kids) is to head to an orchard and pick your own apples.
+When fall is in the air, one of the best things to do in Maine for families (especially for families with kids) is to head to an orchard and pick your own apples.

-Attend the lobster fest
+36. Attend the lobster fest